Prepare your hospitalisation

 For the entire duration of your stay, you must bring:

-• toiletries (soap or shower gel, shampoo, toothbrush, toothpaste, razor, shaving cream, etc.)
+• your toiletry bag (soap or shower gel, shampoo, toothbrush, toothpaste, razor, shaving cream, etc.)

 Published :